Making Balanced Headphone Cables

 4 Right - Blue with mark Pink

-Note: Connect the headphone cable's braided shield to the XLR connector's ground lug on the amplifier end of the cable.
+Note: Connect the headphone cable's braided shield to the XLR connector's ground lug.
 This will ground the shield and provide RFI noise protection.
-The shield is not connected to anything at the headphone end.

 Rean Female 4-Pin Mini (Tiny) XLR Connector